himansupradha4445/Java-Basics/README.md

 #### ii.MethodOverriding:
 - If a subclass has same method as declared in the parent class.

+**REAL TIMA AUTOMATION**
+- Polymorphism allows us to overload utility methods and override behaviours.
+- For example, different driver classes override WebDriver methods, and our framework utilities overload common actions.

+### Encapsulation:
+	- It is a process of wrapping code and data together into a single unit.
+	- Achieved using private variables + public getters/setters
+	- It protects sensitive data from being access directly.
+	- Improves maintainability.

+**REAL TIMA AUTOMATION**
+- We use encapsulation in Page Object Model.
+All web elements are kept private and exposed through public action methods.
+- This protects objects from direct access and increases maintainability.

+### Abstraction:
+-  is a process of hiding the implementation details and showing only functionality to the user.
+#### Abstract Class :
+- It cannot be instantiated.
+- It can have constructors and static methods also.
+- It can have final methods, which will force the subclass not to change the body of the method.

 ## 2. DIFFERENT WAY OF CONCATENATING :
   - Using "+" (String concatenation) Operator